justin-zz/arm-jukebox/README.md

 - **FFmpeg**: Required by `youtube-dlp` for audio extraction.
 Make sure FFmpeg is installed and added to your system's PATH.
 You can download it from [FFmpeg's official website](https://ffmpeg.org/download.html).

-- **Miditones**: An external executable for MIDI processing.
-Download it from the [miditones GitHub repository](https://github.com/LenShustek/miditones/tree/master).
-This should be placed in the `miditones` directory of your project.
+- **Miditones**: An external executable for MIDI processing already included in the project.
+Check it out: [miditones GitHub repository](https://github.com/LenShustek/miditones/tree/master).

 ## Environment Variables